csokaimola/web-tutorial/Readme.md

-Repository for the website of the book *Data Analysis: Patterns, Prediction and Causality - A graduate textbook for Business, Economics and Policy*.
+Tutorial with Mate for trial repository of the book webpage *Data Analysis: Patterns, Prediction and Causality - A graduate textbook for Business, Economics and Policy*.

-Hosted website is available [here](https://csokaimola.github.io/book-pilot/).
+Hosted website is available [here](https://csokaimola.github.io/web-tutorial/).